 Gary Dickerson <firstname.lastname@example.org>

-During the shoot out in the garage, there seem to be 8 shots fired at Brick but 12 bullet holes in the wall behind him.
+During the shooting in the garage, a bullet hole in the wall behind Brick disappears.
 See more »

 I never knock.